gslindenmeyer/gslindenmeyer.github.io/_pages/about.md

 ### Hi there, I'm Guilherme, but you can call me Gui!

-I am a Master of Economics student at the **University of Mannheim** and a Summer Intern at **ZEW**.
+I am a Master of Economics student at the **University of Mannheim** and currently a RA to Prof. Lei Li at the University of Mannheim.

 You can download my CV [here](https://gslindenmeyer.github.io/files/CV.pdf).

 ### Research and Projects

-During my bachelor's degree I did a research fellowship where, together with my friend Pedro Skorin and prof. Hudson Torrent, we published our **first paper** together.
-It can be accessed here: [here](https://link.springer.com/article/10.1007/s12076-021-00268-3).
+During my bachelor's degree I did a research fellowship where, together with my friend Pedro Skorin and Prof. Hudson Torrent, we published our **first paper** together.
+It can be accessed [here](https://link.springer.com/article/10.1007/s12076-021-00268-3).
+Then I continued the research together with Prof. Hudson Torrent and recently published my bachelor's term paper in a journal, which can be accessed [here](https://link.springer.com/article/10.1007/s10614-023-10421-3) and was published as Open Access.

 ### Contact Information